• Skip to main content

 Born 1988 in a laboratory.
 Actual birthday: July 19th

 Gordo was born at the Laboratory for Experimental Medicine and Surgery in Primates (LEMSIP).
 His records say that his mother was Andrea and his father was Les.
 That means he is a half sibling to Dora among many other chimpanzees at other sanctuaries.
-He is also a full sibling to a set of twins, Amber and Alyse, who are currently at Wildlife Waystation awaiting the move to their new home at Chimp Haven in Louisiana.
+He is also a full sibling to a set of twins, Amber and Alyse.
+Amber is currently at Wildlife Waystation awaiting the move to her new home at Chimp Haven in Louisiana, but Alyse unfortunately passed away in August of 2022.

 When LEMSIP closed in 1996, Gordo went to Wildlife Waystation along with over 30 other chimpanzees.

-So far, Gordo is pretty aloof with the humans at his new sanctuary home, but he is slowly opening up and playing games of chase with his caregivers.
+Gordo can be pretty aloof with the humans at his new sanctuary home, but he is slowly opening up and playing games of chase with his caregivers- especially first thing in the morning.
 He likes to spit mouthfuls of water, both in play and possibly to put us humans in our place.
 He lives for meal times and will eat ALL the food, thank you.
 He is pretty comfortable with the grass in the greenhouse habitats and enjoys looking through the grass for uneaten bits of food and seeds.
+He also enjoys when his caregivers wear a donated antique troll doll mask to play games of chase with him.

 Share